-The project at buildout is projected to generate a \$45,600 increase in annual property tax revenue to the District, as detailed in Table A-2.
-For FY 2019-20, SMCCCD's student enrollment fees are projected to total \$8.5 million, or approximately \$519 per FTES.6 Based on this figure and the proposed project's estimated student generation, described above, the project at buildout is projected to result in \$1,800 in additional student fees from new enrollment.
+The proposed project at buildout is projected to generate a \$184,800 increase in annual property tax revenue to the District, as detailed in Table A-2.
+For FY 2019-20, SMCCCD's student enrollment fees are projected to total \$8.5 million, or approximately \$519 per FTES.
+Based on this figure and the proposed project's estimated student generation, described above, the project at buildout is projected to result in \$8,400 in additional student fees from new enrollment.
 The new enrollment would also increase funding from three state entitlements, which are unrestricted and allocated on a per-FTES basis.
 These are the Educational Protection Account funds (\$100 per FTES), unrestricted State Lottery funds (\$153 per FTES), and State Mandated Cost Block Grant funds (\$30 per FTES).
-The proposed project at buildout is projected to generate an additional \$1,000 from these sources.
+The proposed project at buildout is projected to generate an additional \$4,600 from these sources.

 For FY 2019-20, the District budgeted approximately \$204.3 million in unrestricted General Fund expenditures, or \$12,500 per FTES.
-Assuming the District maintains this per-FTES spending, the new enrollment associated with the proposed project would generate \$43,500 in additional expenditures for the District.
+Assuming the District maintains this per-FTES spending, the new enrollment associated with the proposed project would generate \$202,900 in additional expenditures for the District.

-As reported in Table A-2, the proposed project would result in a very small positive net fiscal impact to SMCCCD, totaling \$5,000 per year.
-This impact amounts to less than one-hundredths of one percent of SMCCD's FY 2019-20 unrestricted General Fund expenditures.
+As reported in Table A-2, the proposed project would result in a very small negative net fiscal impact to SMCCCD, totaling \$5,100 per year.
+This amounts to less than one-hundredth of one percent of the District's FY 2019-20 General Fund expenditures.

-6 The District reports a reduction in student fee revenues in recent years due to fee waivers offered through the Promise Scholars Program.
+7 The District reports a reduction in student fee revenues in recent years due to fee waivers offered through the Promise Scholars Program.
 This program offers, among other benefits, full tuition and fee waivers for the first and second year of coursework for qualifying students.
 The State provides a portion of the funding to support the Promise Scholars Program, but these funds do not accrue to the District's unrestricted General Fund.